FindMySchool LogoFindMySchool

 If oversubscribed, the policy sets out an ordered set of priorities, including children with an Education, Health and Care Plan naming the school, looked-after and previously looked-after children, attendance at designated cluster junior or primary schools, sibling links, exceptional medical or psychological reasons, then other applicants.
 Where a tie-break is required, the policy states priority by the shortest safe walking route to the main entrance, using the local authority’s GIS measurement.

-For September 2026 Year 7 entry, Sunderland’s published application window runs from early September 2025 to 31 October 2025, with National Offer Day on 02 March 2026.
+For Year 7 entry in September 2027 in Sunderland, applications close on 31 October 2026, with offers issued on 1 March 2027.
 The school also highlights the same closing deadline for applications.

 Open events can be a helpful way to assess fit, particularly around behaviour routines, reading culture and pastoral support.
 A prominent recent example was an open evening scheduled for 09 September 2025, which suggests early September is a typical timing.